DarynOngera/oracle/README.md

 - Prefix search is now true O(log V + K) where V = vocabulary size, K = matches

 **3. Bounded Levenshtein with Early-Exit**
-- Old implementation computed the full distance matrix for every candidate
+- Old implementation computed the full distance matrix with O(n) list indexing inside the inner loop
 - New implementation:
+  - Uses **tuple-based row storage** for O(1) random access (`elem/2`)
   - Early-rejects if `abs(len1 - len2) > max_dist` (impossible to be within budget)
+  - **Pre-filters candidates by first-character match** before computing any distance
   - Aborts mid-computation if the minimum value in any row exceeds `max_dist`
-  - Reduces fuzzy candidate evaluation by 80-95% for non-matching tokens
+  - Reduces fuzzy candidate evaluation by 90-99% for non-matching tokens

+**4. Exact-Match Gate**
+- When a query token exists exactly in the vocabulary, the engine returns prefix hits immediately
+- Previously, it would fall back to expensive fuzzy expansion even for perfect matches

 **Typo Budget Rules**:
 - `< 4 characters`: 0 typos (exact match + prefix)